 Advice on how to look after wild birds

 Choosing the right type of bird food for a seed-filled smorgasbord

 Bird food needs to be high in energy and protein.
 Seeds, nuts and fats are much better options for them than bread.
 It can take a little while to find out which food the birds in your garden enjoy the most, so experiment with different types until you find their favourite.

 You could try bird seed, unsalted plain peanuts, mealworms, fat and suet balls.
-Be sure to remove any nylon mesh before putting fat and suet balls out for the birds as this can entangle them.
+Be sure to remove any nylon mesh before putting fat and suet balls out for the birds, as this can entangle them.

 Whichever type of feeder you choose, be sure to keep it clean.
 Trichonomosis is a disease that can have a devastating impact on greenfinches, sparrows and other finches.
 Removing old food and droppings can help to prevent disease.